usds/justice40-tool/score/README.md

 ## Local development

-You can run the Python code locally to develop, using Poetry.
+You can run the Python code locally without Docker to develop, using Poetry.
 However, to generate the census data you will need the [GDAL library](https://github.com/OSGeo/gdal) installed locally.
 Also to generate tiles for a local map, you will need [Mapbox tippeanoe](https://github.com/mapbox/tippecanoe)

 - Start a terminal
 - Make sure you have Python 3.9 installed: `python -V` or `python3 -V`